Sesame Seed Crusted Tuna Steak with Mango Salsa

 At what temperature and how long do you cook tuna steaks?

-Tuna steaks need to be cooked quickly so use a cast-iron pan heated to 425º-450º.
-To get the perfect tuna steak sear each side for approximately 60-90 seconds.
+Tuna steaks must be cooked quickly, so use a cast-iron pan heated to 425º-450º.
+Sear each side for approximately 60-90 seconds to get the perfect tuna steak.
 The internal temperature should be about 140-145º.

 How thick should a tuna steak be?